How to Find Help for Your Anxiety Issues Without Seeking Formal Therapy

 Open Up About Anxiety

 Besides seeking professional support, you can open up about your condition with a trusted friend or family member.
+For guidance on discussing difficult topics with a mental health professional, read How to Tell Your Therapist Something Hard.
 Many people tend to bottle up due to stigma or the fear of social isolation, but it can only worsen the situation.
 Talk to an empathic person ready to give time and listen patiently without judging you.

 Consider joining a support group because people going through similar situations can understand your problems.
 You may also get some valuable advice from those who have conquered anxiety with self-belief and compassion.
 If you’re dealing with pent-up frustrations, the best solution is to let them out.